Tag Archives: messaging

 It’s a horrible, horrible answer.

-Now before you stop reading, perhaps thinking that this is one specific, dated case study, let me say that I could easily write such a parody for about a quarter of the twenty-something startups I work with today.
+Now before you stop reading, perhaps thinking that this is one specific, dated case study, let me say that I could easily write such a parody for about a quarter of the few score of startups I work with today.
 This is not some ancient example from another world.
 This is a current problem for many startups, but I’m not going to parody any of them here [4].
 Might you suffer from this problem?
 Go listen to some Gong or Chorus recordings, particularly high funnel (e.g., SDR) and/or discovery calls, and see if anything resonates.

 Now, let’s contrast the previous answer with this one: